-This knowledge sharing session was organised in collaboration with the BMA’s network of elected women and BMA pensions committee.
-The event was held in January 2021 and covered having a pension scheme at different stages of a woman’s working life starting from FY1 to pre-retirement planning and receipt of a pension.
-The session also explored covering periods of maternity leave and less than full time working.
+- A guide to pensions - organised in collaboration with the BMA pensions committee, the session covered the pension scheme throughout the stages of a woman’s working life: from FY1 to pre-retirement planning and receipt of a pension, including periods of maternity leave and less than full time working.

-Following the publication of the Challenging the culture on menopause for working doctors report by the BMA, the BMA’s network of elected women hosted an online event in November 2020, which explored the issues in the report in more detail, as well as help attendees mobilise on how to make changes on this in their own workplaces.
+- Menopause in the workplace - following the publication of the Challenging the culture on menopause for working doctors report by the BMA, this event explored the issues highlighted in the report, as well as helped attendees mobilise on how to make changes on this in their own workplaces.

-Email the BMA’s corporate equality, diversity and inclusion team on [email protected], to find out more about the group or to express an interest in joining.
+Email us to find out more about the group or to express an interest in joining.